Summary

 Medicare-subsidised specialist services

-Medicare Benefits Schedule (MBS)-subsidised palliative specialist services in this report only relate to palliative medicine attendances/consultations and case conferences that are both provided by palliative medicine physicians/specialists and are claimed under specialist palliative care MBS item numbers.
-Note that palliative care physicians/specialists may at times use other MBS items when attending to palliative care patients and other health professionals also attend to terminally ill patients and provide palliative care.
-These items are not included in the data on this page, as they are not claimed specifically as a palliative care-related service and cannot be identified in the MBS data.
+Medicare Benefits Schedule (MBS)-subsidised palliative specialist services in this report relate to palliative medicine attendances and case conferences that are both provided by palliative medicine physicians or specialists and are claimed under specialist palliative care MBS item numbers.
+Note that palliative care physicians and specialists may at times use other MBS items when attending to palliative care patients, and other health professionals also attend to terminally ill patients and provide palliative care.
+These items are not included in the data here, as they are not claimed specifically as a palliative care-related service and cannot be identified in the MBS data.

-14,500 people received 69,100 palliative medicine attendance and case conference services provided by palliative medicine physicians/specialists in 2021–22.
+There were 13,900 people who received 66,300 Medicare-subsidised palliative medicine attendance and case conference services provided by palliative medicine physicians or specialists in 2022–23.

-• 4 in 5 services (55,900 or 81%) were for palliative care attendances in consulting rooms or a hospital, 6.3% (4,300) were for attendances in other settings (such as a person’s place of residence) and 13% (8,900) were for case conferences (community case conference and discharge case conference)
+• 4 in 5 services (83% or 55,200) were for attendances in a consulting room or a hospital, 3.8% (2,500) were for attendances in other settings (such as a person’s place of residence) and 13% (8,700) were for case conferences (community case conference and discharge case conference).

 For more information, see Medicare-subsidised palliative medicine attendance and case conference services.